What is a polar vortex? is it dangerous?

 Recent Reasons for Polar Vortex:

 Yet, we believe this is a quite natural weather process.
 We might be interested in knowing what are the causes that are leading to this recent polar vortex.
-Due to cold snaps, the daily life has become extremely hard to survive and many people are facing severe health issues.
-Some scientists have suggested that these extremities are closely linked to the human-induced climate change.
-On the other hand, other scientists believe that it is not necessarily linked to climate change because polar vortex is always hanging out of the north.
+Due to cold snaps, daily life has become extremely hard to survive and many people are facing severe health issues.
+Some scientists have suggested that these extremities are closely linked to human-induced climate change.
+On the other hand, other scientists believe that it is not necessarily linked to climate change because the polar vortex is always hanging out of the north.
 It takes unusual conditions for it to weaken or for it to migrate far south.
 And other things can cause cold arctic air to travel.

 We must act now because we are running out of time! #ActNow 😊😊